alikureishy/ROBO-pick-and-place/writeup.md

 	  		[							   cos(pitch)*cos(roll),								  -sin(roll)*cos(pitch),				-sin(pitch),		pz],
       		[             									  0,             										  0,						  0,     1]]
 ```

-First for the rotational matrix for the spherical wrist (R3_6).
-An important step in this determination is to correct for the

 The rotation matrix of the spherical wrist (R3_6) is calculated as: